Food Allergies and the “Big-8” Allergens

+Cal Dining understands any type of food can potentially trigger an allergic reaction, but as identified by the Food Allergy Research & Education (FARE) organization, only 8 foods account for 90 percent of all allergic reactions in the United States including peanuts, tree nuts, milk, eggs, wheat, soy, fish, and shellfish.
+To help our customers with food allergies and/or intolerance to choose safely, the Big-8 allergens are listed on the menu signage in units and the online menu.
+In addition, we also list sesame, gluten, pork, and alcohol.
 Our menu signage in the dining commons and campus restaurants, as well as ingredients listed on product packages at our retail locations, are resources for you to identify these allergens.
 Please take the time to read the allergen signage at our locations and on our website.
 Note that the advisory labeling (i.e., precautionary statements such as “may contain,” “processed in a facility that also processes,” or “made on equipment with”) by manufacturers is not being considered for the labeling of allergens on our menus.
-Please find more information related to each of the big 8 allergens below:
+Please find more information related to each of the Big-8 allergens below:

 Tree nuts include some of the following nuts: walnut, almond, pecan, hazelnut, cashew, pistachio, macadamia, chestnut, and Brazil nut.
-These differ from legumes (peanut, soybean) and seeds (sunflower or sesame).
+These differ from legumes (peanut, soybean) and seeds (sunflower, sesame).
 A person with a specific tree nut allergy may be at higher risk of developing an allergy to another tree nut.

 - Use of tree nuts in Cal Dining recipes is sparse.
-And when possible, we choose to serve tree nuts on the side.
+When possible, we choose to serve tree nuts on the side.
 Tree nuts are labeled if a food or recipe is known to contain tree nuts or their derivatives.
 Our menu labels tree nuts as a group without identifying the individual type, and we advise our customers with specific tree nut allergies to avoid all tree nuts no matter what type you are allergic to.

 - Milk is labeled as an allergen on Cal Dining’s menu signage if a food or recipe is known to contain milk, other dairy products, or milk derivatives.

 A wheat allergy can present a challenge because wheat is a predominant grain in the standard American diet.
-A wheat allergy should not be confused with gluten intolerance and celiac disease.
+A wheat allergy should not be confused with gluten intolerance and Celiac disease.
 Wheat allergy is an overreaction of the immune system to specific wheat protein.
-Celiac disease a digestive disease for which the only treatment is a diet free of gluten, found in wheat, rye, and barley.
+Celiac disease is a digestive disease for which the only treatment is a diet free of gluten, found in wheat, rye, and barley.

-- For customers with a wheat allergy and/or gluten intolerance, you may enjoy alternative grains such as oat (oatmeal) and rice, which are also mainstays at Cal Dining.
+- For customers with a wheat allergy and/or gluten intolerance, enjoy alternative grains such as oat (oatmeal) and rice, which are also mainstays at Cal Dining.
 Wheat is labeled as an allergen on Cal Dining’s menu signage if a food or recipe is known to contain wheat or wheat derivatives.
 Gluten is labeled separately in addition to wheat.

 The soybean is a member of the legume family.
 Other legumes include beans, peas, lentils, and peanuts.
-Having an allergy to soybean does not make you more susceptible to developing an allergy to another legume.
+Having an allergy to soybean does not make one more susceptible to developing an allergy to another legume.

-- Soy based foods including tofu and soymilk are mainstays in Cal Dining locations as a vegan source of protein.
+- Soy based foods, including tofu and soymilk, are mainstays in Cal Dining locations as a vegan source of protein.
 Soy is labeled as an allergen on Cal Dining’s menu signage if a food or recipe is known to contain soy or soy derivatives.

 - Cal Dining is proud to serve sustainable seafood, primarily finned fish.
 Fish is labeled if a food or recipe is known to contain fish or fish derivatives.
 Our menu labels fish as a group without identifying the individual type, and we advise our customers to avoid all fish no matter what type you are allergic to.

 There are two kinds of shellfish: crustacea (such as shrimp, crab, and lobster) and mollusks (such as clams, mussels, oysters, and scallops).
 Reactions to crustacean shellfish tend to be particularly severe.
-If you are allergic to one group of shellfish, you might still be able to eat some varieties from the other group.
+If allergic to one group of shellfish, one might still be able to eat some varieties from the other group.
 However, since most people who are allergic to one kind of shellfish usually are allergic to other types, allergists usually advise their patients to avoid all varieties.

 - The most common shellfish served at Cal Dining is shrimp.
 Shellfish is labeled if a food or recipe is known to contain shellfish or derivatives.
 Our menu labels shellfish as a group without identifying the individual type, and we advise our customers to avoid all shellfish no matter what type you are allergic to.